aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-public-access/README.md

 aws ec2 describe-internet-gateways --filters "Name=attachment.vpc-id,Values=$VPC_ID" --query "InternetGateways[0].InternetGatewayId" --output text
 ```

+### Public TLS Certificate via AWS Certificate Manager for Nitro Enclaves

+If you want to enable Zilla-plus Nitro Enclaves support all you have to do is provide the `public.certificate` context variable via ACM.

 ### Custom Zilla Plus Role

 By default the deployment creates the Zilla Plus Role with the necessary roles and policies.
 If you want, you can specify your own role by setting `roleName` context variable in your `cdk.json` under `zilla-plus` object.